Battle of Agincourt

 The Battle of Agincourt (/ˈædʒɪnkɔːr(t)/ AJ-in-kor(t); (Note: The story of the battle has been retold many times in English, from the 15th-century Agincourt song onwards and an English pronunciation of /ˈædʒᵻnkɔːrt/ AJ-in-kort has become established.
 The modern tendency is to use a style closer to French, such as /ˈædʒᵻnkɔːr/ AJ-in-kor or /ˈæʒᵻnkʊər/ AZH-in-koor.)
-Azincourt /fr/) was an English victory in the Hundred Years' War.
+Azincourt /fr/) was an English victory in the Hundred Years' War (1337–1453).
 It took place on 25 October 1415 (Saint Crispin's Day) near Azincourt, in northern France.
 (Note: Dates in the fifteenth century are difficult to reconcile with modern calendars: see Barker 2015 for the way the date of the battle was established.)
-The unexpected victory of the vastly outnumbered English troops against the numerically superior French army boosted English morale and prestige, crippled France, and started a new period of English dominance in the war that would last for 14 years until England was defeated by France in 1429 during the Siege of Orléans.
+The unexpected victory of the vastly outnumbered English troops over the French army boosted English morale, crippled France, and began a new period of English dominance in the war.
+This advantage lasted for 14 years, until England was defeated by France in 1429 during the Siege of Orléans.

 After several decades of relative peace, the English had resumed the war in 1415 amid the failure of negotiations with the French.
-In the ensuing campaign, many soldiers died from disease, and the English numbers dwindled; they tried to withdraw to English-held Calais but found their path blocked by a considerably larger French army.
-Despite the numerical disadvantage, the battle ended in an overwhelming victory for the English.
+In the ensuing campaign, many soldiers died from disease, and the English numbers dwindled during the Siege of Harfleur; they attempted to withdraw to English-held Calais but found their path blocked by a considerably larger French army.
+Despite their numerical disadvantage, the battle ended in an overwhelming victory for the English.

 King Henry V of England led his troops into battle and participated in hand-to-hand fighting.
 King Charles VI of France did not command the French army as he suffered from psychotic illnesses and associated mental incapacity.
-The French were commanded by Constable Charles d'Albret and various prominent French noblemen of the Armagnac party.
-This battle is notable for the use of the English longbow in very large numbers, with the English and Welsh archers comprising nearly 80 percent of Henry's army.
+The French were commanded by Constable Charles I d'Albret and various prominent French noblemen of the Armagnac party.
+This battle is notable for the extensive use of the English longbow, as English and Welsh archers comprised nearly 80 percent of Henry's army.

-The Battle of Agincourt is one of England's most celebrated victories and was one of the most important English triumphs in the Hundred Years' War, along with the Battle of Crécy (1346) and the Battle of Poitiers (1356).
-The battle continues to fascinate scholars and the general public into the modern day.
-It forms the backdrop to notable works such as William Shakespeare's play Henry V, written in 1599.
+The Battle of Agincourt is one of England's most significant triumphs in the Hundred Years' War, alongside the Battle of Crécy (1346) and the Battle of Poitiers (1356).
+The battle serves as the backdrop for notable works such as William Shakespeare's play Henry V, written in 1599.